nabto/phytec-documentation/README.md

 Now we can simply initialize `tcp_tunnel_device` as we usually would with `--init`.
 Remember to add `rtsp-path` as a metadata entry with value `/phycam` (or whatever other path you decided on) to the rtsp server.

 [1]: https://www.phytec.de/cdocuments/?doc=gADyHg#L1029e-A2phyCAMwithphyBOARDPolluxi-MX8MPlusGettingStartedGuide-HowtoChangetheDeviceTree

+The general [Nabto Edge RTSP guide](https://docs.nabto.com/developer/guides/platforms/android/video.html) describes how to do the Nabto specific configuration, ie obtain device id and provision a device in the Nabto Cloud backend with public key fingerprint.

+Also [the RTSP guide](https://docs.nabto.com/developer/guides/platforms/android/video.html) describes how to install and use a video client app.
+Note that we currently only have an Android RTSP video player app available - an iOS version is being developed currently.